EFMSH Grants Application Guidelines

 - EFMSH will not grant funds for non-specific expenses.
 Budgets must be clearly defined and items listed.

 The EFMSH Grants Committee screens every grant request diligently.
 Grants may be submitted by district administrators, teachers, staff, community groups and/or individuals.
 We encourage applicants to collaborate across schools, grades and departments.

 EFMSH offers one grant cycle each year; applications will be accepted between November 1, 2018 and March 15, 2019.

 Applicants will be notified of award/denial before the end of the school year with funds generally to be used the following school year.
 The only exception to this is an application for a time urgent project that cannot wait until after March 15th for review and is less than $2500.

 Grant Application Process

 - All applications must have the support of a Millburn Public School principal or administrator.
-Applicants should first discuss proposals with their building and/or curriculum supervisors before submitting an application.
+Applicants should discuss proposals with their building and/or curriculum supervisors before submitting an application.

-- Once a grant is awarded, the total amount of the grant cannot be changed.
-Remember to include storage, shipping etc., if needed.
+- Once a grant is awarded, the total amount of the grant cannot be increased.
+Remember to include the costs of storage, shipping etc., in the application.